 Just like players need to be identified on film, so do officials.

-To date, there are roughly 115 officials in the NFL, so that each referee will have a number.
+To date, there are roughly 115 officials in the NFL, so each referee will have a number.

 When the league does official reviews, it’s easy to identify which referee is doing a fair or poor job.